singhrahulbrijesh/Thyroid-Detection-main/README.md

 ## Deployment
 We will be deploying the model to the any Cloud Based Service Platform for example, AWS, Azure, GCP, Heroku or Pivotal Web Services.
 This is a workflow diagram for the prediction of using the trained model.

+Result: -
+Designed a scalable end-to-end machine learning pipeline utilizing clustering and classification techniques to accurately determine compensation for hypothyroidism in patients and the AUC score of 0.9%.
+Achieved an impressive accuracy of 94.5%, ensuring reliable and accurate predictions for patient diagnosis.